Topics included in this article:

 Registration

-The DR40 can be used combined with the DC20 or as a standalone product.
-Depending on its use case, two different registration methods are available.
+The DR40 can be combined with the DC20 or as a standalone product.
+Depending on the use case, two different registration methods are available.

 With the DC20

-To ensure this will happen, navigate to the "Settings" tab, select "Door Controllers," and click the controller you wish to verify.
-Ensure "Auto-register Readers" is toggled on in the RS-485 Ports section (this is toggled on by default).
+To ensure this happens, navigate to the "Settings" tab, select "Door Controllers," and click the controller you wish to verify.
+Ensure "Auto-register Readers" is toggled on in the RS-485 Ports section (this is enabled by default).

 For Standalone Use

-Once the DR40 has been installed, you can register it through the Rhombus mobile app via Bluetooth or via QR Code.
+Once the DR40 has been installed, it can be registered through the Rhombus mobile app via Bluetooth or via QR Code.

 Bluetooth Registration

-3. Select the location where you want to register the device.
-If the location hasn't been created yet, you can also "Add New Location."
+3. Tap the location where you'd like the device registered.
+If the location hasn't yet been created, you can tap "Add New Location."

-4. Select the DR40 from the device list that you are trying to register.
-Click "Next."
+4. Tap the toggle beside the DR40 you are trying to register.
+Tap "Next."

-7. The next screen will be the final registration step.
+7. The following screen is the final step in the registration process.

 QR Code Registration

-3. Select the location where you want to register the device.
-If the location hasn't been created yet, you can also "Add New Location."
+3. Tap the location where you'd like the device registered.
+If the location hasn't yet been created, you can tap "Add New Location."

-4. Next, aim the QR code displayed in the app at the camera lens on the DR40.
-You should hear a few clicks.
+5. Aim the QR code displayed on the app at the camera lens on the DR40.
+When the DR40 clicks, it will register.
+Tap "Done" when finished.

 Setting Up Doorbell Notifications

-Note: The doorbell volume is set to the maximum allowable level by default and further adjustments aren't possible.
+Note: The doorbell volume is set to the maximum allowable level by default and further adjustments are not possible.

 To increase doorbell volume: